everlast240/grape_jsonapi-serializer/README.md

 ## Usage

-### Tell your API to use Grape::Formatter::FastJsonapi
+### Tell your API to use Grape::Formatter::JsonapiSerializer

 ```ruby
 class API < Grape::API